SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elasticache.md

 ```

-## Installing the Amazon ElastiCache App
+## Installing the Amazon ElastiCache app

-This section has instructions for installing the Sumo Logic App for **Amazon ElastiCache** and descriptions of each of the app dashboards along with associated use cases.
+This section has instructions for installing the Sumo Logic app for **Amazon ElastiCache** and descriptions of each of the app dashboards along with associated use cases.

-Now that you have set up a collection for **Amazon ElastiCache**, install the Sumo Logic App to use the pre-configured [dashboards](/docs/integrations/amazon-aws/sqs#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.
+Now that you have set up a collection for **Amazon ElastiCache**, install the Sumo Logic app to use the pre-configured [dashboards](/docs/integrations/amazon-aws/sqs#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.

 To install the app: